 All students are required to have passports.
 If you are a U.S. citizen and do not have a passport, go to a major U.S. Post Office, bring your birth certificate (the original, not a photocopy), and fill out and mail the required forms.
 Be prepared to enclose payment, and make sure that you apply far enough ahead of time to get the passport back from the U.S. Passport Office.
 You should start this process now!

-If you are not a U.S. citizen, you should check with the Maltese and Italian consulates to find out if you require a visa.
-Please get your visas before the trip begins!
-Both are European Union nations.
+If you are not a U.S. citizen, you should check with the Italian consulate to find out if you require a visa.
+Please get your visa before the trip begins!
+Italy is a European Union nation.

 Money